jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Types in a non created globality can usually not be referred to.

 There can also be static members of a globality.
 Those are mutual to all globality instances and can be referred to even when the globality isn’t created.
 Then you can refer to procedures (and objects and types) of a non created globality.
 The procedures must be made Globality Static in order to do that.
 Globality Static symbols’ Type Create procedures are called even when the globality isn’t created.
-To have objects run as soon as the globality type runs, the globality symbol has a Type Create and Type Destroy procedure as well, in which you can create objects to run staticly.
+To have objects run as soon as the globality type runs, the globality symbol has a Type Create and Type Destroy procedure as well, in which you can create objects to run statically.

 Types of globalities can be